 Hamilton home prices are not only among the most expensive in Massachusetts, but Hamilton real estate also consistently ranks among the most expensive in America.

 Hamilton is a decidedly white-collar town, with fully 89.94% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hamilton is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Hamilton who work in management occupations (15.77%), sales jobs (10.56%), and office and administrative support (9.91%).

 Because of many things, Hamilton is a great place for families with children to consider.
 First of all, many other families with children live here, making Hamilton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Hamilton has a high rate of owner-occupied single family homes, which tends to reflect stability in the community.
+With regard to real estate, Hamilton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hamilton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Hamilton in 2010 was $48,076, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $192,304 for a family of four.

 The people who call Hamilton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hamilton residents report their race to be White, followed by Asian.
 Important ancestries of people in Hamilton include English, Italian, German, and Scottish.

 The most common language spoken in Hamilton is English.
 Other important languages spoken here include Chinese and Korean.